appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-elasticsearch.md

 ### Retrieving a single document

-A single document can be accessed using it `id` within an index using a GET request that has the following path:
+A single document can be accessed using its `id` within an index using a GET request that has the following path:

 ```
 Path: /movies/_doc/2